apache/flink/docs/dev/table/connectors/hbase.zh.md

       <td>optional</td>
       <td style="word-wrap: break-word;">(none)</td>
       <td>Integer</td>
-      <td>Writing option, determines how many number of rows to insert per round trip.
+      <td>Writing option, maximum number of rows to buffer for each writing request.
       This can improve performance for writing data to HBase database, but may increase the latency.
       No default value, which means the default flushing is not depends on the number of buffered rows
       </td>